csp197/pwd-rs/README.md

 DESCRIPTION

-     The pwd utility writes the absolute pathname of the current working directory to the standard output.
+     The pwd-rs utility writes the absolute pathname of the current working directory to the standard output.

-     Some shells may provide a builtin pwd command which is similar or identical to this utility.
-Consult the builtin(1) manual page.
+     Unix based operating systems provide `pwd`, which should ideally be identical to this utility.

      The options are as follows: